paps/api-store/store/DEV/Instagram Multi Hashtag Search DEV/Instagram Multi Hashtag Search DEV.md

 # Limits

 Instagram limits the number of requests you can do **per hour, per account**.
-We've found that in general, after doing a search for 2 hashtags/locations of 1500 posts each, **Phantombuster the API will have to slow down**.
-This is done automatically for you.
+We've found that in general, after doing a search for 5000 posts, the API will need to pause for at least 15min.